michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 68

-1. To the chief Musician, A Psalm or Song of David.Let God arise, let his enemies be scattered: let them also that hate him flee before him.before…: Heb. from his face
+1. To the chief Musician, A Psalm or Song of David.Let God arise, let his enemies be scattered: let them also that hate him flee before him.

 2. As smoke is driven away, so drive them away: as wax melteth before the fire, so let the wicked perish at the presence of God.

-3. But let the righteous be glad; let them rejoice before God: yea, let them exceedingly rejoice.exceedingly…: Heb. rejoice with gladness
+3. But let the righteous be glad; let them rejoice before God: yea, let them exceedingly rejoice.

 4. Sing unto God, sing praises to his name: extol him that rideth upon the heavens by his name Jah, and rejoice before him.

 5. A father of the fatherless, and a judge of the widows, is God in his holy habitation.

-6. God setteth the solitary in families: he bringeth out those which are bound with chains: but the rebellious dwell in a dry land.in families: Heb. in a house
+6. God setteth the solitary in families: he bringeth out those which are bound with chains: but the rebellious dwell in a dry land.

 7. O God, when thou wentest forth before thy people, when thou didst march through the wilderness; Selah:

 8. The earth shook, the heavens also dropped at the presence of God: even Sinai itself was moved at the presence of God, the God of Israel.

-9. Thou, O God, didst send a plentiful rain, whereby thou didst confirm thine inheritance, when it was weary.send: Heb. shake outconfirm: Heb. confirm it
+9. Thou, O God, didst send a plentiful rain, whereby thou didst confirm thine inheritance, when it was weary.

 10. Thy congregation hath dwelt therein: thou, O God, hast prepared of thy goodness for the poor.

-11. The Lord gave the word: great was the company of those that published it.company: Heb. army
+11. The Lord gave the word: great was the company of those that published it.

-12. Kings of armies did flee apace: and she that tarried at home divided the spoil.did…: Heb. did flee, did flee
+12. Kings of armies did flee apace: and she that tarried at home divided the spoil.

 13. Though ye have lien among the pots, yet shall ye be as the wings of a dove covered with silver, and her feathers with yellow gold.

-14. When the Almighty scattered kings in it, it was white as snow in Salmon.in it…: or, for her, she
+14. When the Almighty scattered kings in it, it was white as snow in Salmon.

 15. The hill of God is as the hill of Bashan; an high hill as the hill of Bashan.

 16. Why leap ye, ye high hills? this is the hill which God desireth to dwell in; yea, the Lord will dwell in it for ever.

-17. The chariots of God are twenty thousand, even thousands of angels: the Lord is among them, as in Sinai, in the holy place.even…: or, even many thousands
+17. The chariots of God are twenty thousand, even thousands of angels: the Lord is among them, as in Sinai, in the holy place.

-18. Thou hast ascended on high, thou hast led captivity captive: thou hast received gifts for men; yea, for the rebellious also, that the Lord God might dwell among them.for men: Heb. in the man
+18. Thou hast ascended on high, thou hast led captivity captive: thou hast received gifts for men; yea, for the rebellious also, that the Lord God might dwell among them.

 19. Blessed be the Lord, who daily loadeth us with benefits, even the God of our salvation.
 Selah.